 - Try to write every day.
 Set aside a few minutes every day to write.
 This will help you to write in your journal regularly.

 - Make it easy.
 Keep a pen and paper handy at all times.
 Then when you want to write down your thoughts, you can.
-You can also keep a journal in a computer file.
+You can also keep a journal in a computer file or mobile notes app.

 - Write whatever feels right.
 Your journal doesn’t need to follow any certain structure.
 It’s your own private place to discuss whatever you want.
 Let the words flow freely.
 Don’t worry about spelling mistakes or what other people might think.